CODEJIN/PVCGAN_Torch/README.md

 * Train
     * Setting the parameters of training.
     * Wav length must be a multiple of frame shift size of sound.
+    * Shared_Train_and_Eval
+        * This function is used because the pattern amount of music vocal dataset like NUS-48 is usually small.
+        * When this value is true, the initial 'Wav_Length * 5' length of each train pattern is excluded in training.
+        * At the same time, the initial 'Wav_Length * 5' length of each eval pattern is only used in evaluation.
+    * Adversarial_Weight
+        * These paratmers set the weight of reversed gradients by `GRL`.
+        * The values are bigger than 1.0, `Generator` and `Encoder` have advantage.
+        * If you want to change the dataset or parameters, I recommend to check the images and histogram in Tensorboard.
+            * If the plots are not changed while several steps, model's adversarial balancing may be broken.
+            * If so, please decrease the weight parameter to intensify the discriminator, classifier, or regressor.

 * Use_Mixed_Precision
     * __Currently, this parameters is ignored.__
+    * Several parameters including adversarial weights are affected by the bits of float.

 * Inference_Path
     * Setting the inference path